-The MIPSPro 7.1 compilers support arrays that are larger than 2 gigabytes for programs compiled under the -64 ABI.
+The IRIX 6.2 (MIPSPro 7.1) compilers (and above) support arrays that are larger than 2 gigabytes for programs compiled under the -64 ABI.
 The arrays can be local, global, and dynamically created as the following example demonstrates.
 (Note: Initializers are not provided for these arrays.)
-Large array support is limited to Fortran77, C, and C++.
+Large array support is limited to Fortran, C, and C++.